jstrong013/jstrong013.github.io/_posts/2025-04-26-Max-Out-Your-2025-Updated-Retirement-Contribution-Limits.md

 Honestly, I reference these numbers way too often myself, so I figured, why not make it easier for both of us and just post them here?

-**Discalimer:** Look, I’m not a financial wizard, guru, or anything even remotely resembling someone with official credentials.
+**Disclaimer:** Look, I’m not a financial wizard, guru, or anything even remotely resembling someone with official credentials.
 Just a guy with a keyboard, a dream, and a calculator.
 Please double-check this info and chat with a certified financial advisor before making any big money moves.
 {: .notice--primary}

 # Time to Dive in - Max Retirement Amounts